 I’ve written before about how to optimize your bedroom environment for the best sleep and even mentioned the importance of an organic mattress, but it took us years to finally decide on our own mattress and actually get it.

-What seems like an inert and harmless thing, a soft pillowy mattress, is often a source of chemical exposure, EMF exposure and other problems.
+What seems like an inert and harmless thing, a soft pillowtop mattress, is often a source of exposure to harsh chemicals, EMFs amplified by innersprings, and other problems.

 Mattresses can be a major source of chemical exposure.
+Mattress companies are not required to disclose all of them, either.
 For instance:

 Manufacturers are dousing them (mattresses) with highly toxic flame-retardant chemicals like polybrominated diphenyl ether, better known as PBDE, which do NOT have to be disclosed in any way.